Visible before & after results with Taltz

 See how quickly Taltz can make a difference in just 12 weeks

-89% of kids and teens ages 6 and up with moderate to severe plaque psoriasis taking Taltz achieved significantly clearer skin at 12 weeks, with more than half seeing those results in as early as 4 weeks.
+Up to 90% of adult patients with moderate to severe plaque psoriasis taking Taltz achieved significantly clearer skin at 12 weeks.

 Select Safety Information

 Taltz affects the immune system.
 It may increase your risk of infections, which can be serious.
 Do not use Taltz if you have any symptoms of infection, unless your doctor tells you to.
 If you have a symptom after starting Taltz, call your doctor right away.

 Watch success stories from real patients to learn why they are glad Taltz is their treatment.

 Important Facts About Taltz® (tȯl-ts).
 It is a prescription medicine also known as ixekizumab.